LordAmit/Brightness/README.md

 # Brightness Controller

 This is version 2 of Brightness Controller (beta).
 It is completely stable and we are working on some more features to be integrated before release.
-Please note that it is compatible with python2 only.
+Please note that it is compatible with python2 only.It also supports arbitary number of displays!

 ![](img/BrightnessController.gif)